 Over the years PDF has become an extremely important file format.
 If you want to create documents that can be viewed under all major operating systems, PDF is the ticket, as it maintains the overall look and feel of documents regardless of what platform they are viewed under.

-|Scribus||Desktop page layout software which produces commercial grade PDF output|
+|Scribus||Desktop page layout software producing commercial grade PDF output|

 |Ghostscript||Ghostscript PostScript / PDF interpreter|

-|Return to our complete collection of recommended free and open source software including our latest additions.|
+|Read our complete collection of recommended free and open source software.
+Our curated compilation covers all categories of software.